Sledgehammer (Fifth Harmony song)

 "Sledgehammer" is a song recorded by American girl group Fifth Harmony for their first studio album, Reflection (2015).
 The song was released on October 28, 2014 by Epic Records and Syco Music as the record's second single.
 It was written by Jonas Jeberg, Meghan Trainor and Sean Douglas, and produced by Jeberg and Harvey Mason Jr. Musically, "Sledgehammer" is a synthpop song with influences of electronic dance music, new wave and 1980s pop music.
 Its lyrics utilize a sledgehammer metaphor to describe the effects of being infatuated.

 Music critics generally gave positive reviews of the song, praising its production.
 Commercially, "Sledgehammer" peaked at number 40 on the Billboard Hot 100, making it Fifth Harmony's first top 40 entry in the United States.
 It was eventually certified Platinum by the Recording Industry Association of America (RIAA) for sales of over one million copies.
-The song also reached the top 40 in Wallonia, New Zealand, The Czech Republic and Slovakia.
+The song also reached the top 40 in, New Zealand, The Czech Republic and Slovakia.

 An accompanying music video for the track was choreographed and directed by Fatima Robinson.
 It features silhouette visuals and the members swinging on a scaffold, among other scenes.
 Critics noted the video's simple aesthetics as a growth in the group's visuals.
 Fifth Harmony performed the song live at the 2014 MTV Europe Music Awards, Good Morning America, The Talk, Today Show and The Ellen DeGeneres Show.

 Background and composition

 During a live stream on October 23, 2014, Fifth Harmony announced that "Sledgehammer" would be serviced as the second single from their debut studio album, Reflection (2015).
 They described it as a transition from their precedent single "Boss" (2014).
-The track was written by Jonas Jeberg, Meghan Trainor, and Sean Douglas, while production was handled by Jeberg and Harvey Mason Jr. The group's vocals were produced and recorded by Heberg, Mason Jr. and Andrew Hey at Windmark Recording Studios in Santa Monica, California.
+The track was written by Jonas Jeberg, Meghan Trainor, and Sean Douglas, while production was handled by Jeberg and Harvey Mason Jr. The group's vocals were produced and recorded by Heberg, Mason Jr. and Andrew Hey at Windmark Recording in Santa Monica, California.
 In an interview with Official Charts Company, Trainor revealed that "Sledgehammer" was one of the songs she wrote for her solo debut album – later called Title (2015) – however, Epic Records decided to release "All About That Bass" as a lead single, so Trainor offered the song to Fifth Harmony.

 "Sledgehammer" is a heavy synthpop production backed by an electronic dance music (EDM) beat, taking influence from new wave and 1980s music.
 Lyrically, the song expresses the physical sensations of being infatuated, comparing it to a sledgehammer motif: "If you take my pulse right now, it would feel just like a sledgehammer."
 Jessica Hyndman of MTV suggested that the song is about a kind of love that just "can't be contained".
 According to music sheet published at Musicnotes.com by BMG Rights Management, "Sledgehammer" is written in the key of G major and is set in a 4/4 common time at 100 bpm with an upbeat pop melody.
 The quintet's vocals span from G3 to F5 and follow a chord progression of C–G–D–C–Em–D.